wockradd/WebBrowser/README.md

 mono a.exe

 ### General
-- [] Timeout if request is taking too long
+- [x] Timeout if request is taking too long
-- [] currentUrl should definetly be in webbrowser, not userdata
+- [x] currentUrl should definetly be in webbrowser, not userdata
-- [] just need to do a lot of refactoring i think only add more features once its nice and clean
+- [ ] just need to do a lot of refactoring, only add more features once its nice and clean
+- [ ] check if messing with menus while getting requests breaks everything

 ### View
-- [] history view
+- [ ] history view
-- [] favorite view
+- [ ] favorite view
-- [] homepage view
+- [ ] homepage view

 ### Homepage
 - [ ] Allow setting homepage
-- [ ] Allow deleting homepage
 - [ ] Allow changing homepage
 - [x] Allow going to homepage